 2. Stop comparing yourself to others

 An effective budget is tailored to your specific combination of wants and needs, so forcing yourself to live within a sample budget you found online or in a personal finance book is not a long-term solution.
 Budgeting categories can vary wildly depending on where you live, where you work, how you get from “Point A” to “Point B,” what you do for fun, and what your personal goals are.

 Finding a budget that works for you will take trial and error, and the end result will look different from every other budget out there.
 Get comfortable with the idea that everyone has different priorities and that no two budgets look alike.

 3. Be real about your income

-A rookie mistake when it comes to budgeting is using your salary (divided by 12 months) or your hourly wage (multiplied by hours worked) as your monthly income.
+A rookie mistake when it comes to budgeting is using your salary or your hourly wage to calculate your monthly income.
 Instead, take a couple of minutes to calculate your monthly take-home pay.
 This is your income after estimated taxes and other deductions (like healthcare, social security, and retirement savings contributions) have been taken into account.
 Your deductions should be listed on your paycheck, and there are plenty of income tax estimate services online that you can use for free.